 Now here’s a popular brand that has been a part of the industry for quite a while.
 Blue Lizard’s reputation and quality are very impressive.
 And the proof of that is the abundance of positive reviews on Amazon.

 This Australian sunscreen is certainly not created for tattoos specifically.
-But the formula is packed with every single ingredient you expect the best sunscreen for tattoos to have.
+But the formula is packed with every single ingredient you expect a sunscreen for tattoos to have.
 For starters, there’s zinc oxide with SPF 30+ for true wide-range protection against UVB and UVA.
 No wonder this one’s also dermatologist-recommended.

 The broad-spectrum kind of sun protection just gets stronger with the addition of Vitamin E. The latter is very useful when it comes to keeping the skin thoroughly moisturized.